cbolson/sandbox-JavaScript/cards-circles/README.md

 ## About

-- Navegation or product selector which animates out on mouseover.
+- Navigation or product selector which animates out on mouseover.
 - 100% CSS animations (I used SASS just to simplify the calculations).
 - Hamburger menu - when you mouseover the nav options animate out around the center circle.
 - Hover over each nav option to reveal it's title and main image in the center.